kuutamolabs/kld/README.md

 - `kld-cli`       - A CLI tool that uses the kld API to support LSP operations

 ### Server side:
 - `kld`             - kuutamo lightning daemon - our LSP router node software, built on [LDK](https://github.com/lightningdevkit)
 - `cockroachdb`     - a cloud-native, distributed SQL database
 - `telegraf`        - an agent for collecting and sending metrics to any URL that supports the [Prometheus's Remote Write API](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write)
 - `promtail`        - an agent which ships the contents of local logs to a private Grafana Loki instance or Grafana Cloud
 - `bitcoind`        - a bitcoin client
 - `electrs`         - a bitcoin database indexer
-- `kuutamo-upgrade` - a customized updater service that will monitor the deployment repository and apply any required upgrades
+- `kuutamo-upgrade` - a updater service that will monitor the deployment repository and apply any required upgrades

 ## Nix quickstart